-Do not expect to play sports; take long driving trips, long walks, hunting, dancing, gardening, snow shovelling, strenuous exercise, etc (2) on your first weeks following discharge.
+Do not expect to play sports, take long driving trips or long walks or do any hunting, dancing, gardening, snow shoveling, strenuous exercise, etc. in your first weeks following discharge.
 Test your limits by extending your times of activity by short intervals until you get back to your previous activity prior to surgery (or better).
 Please check with your physiotherapist before restarting any of your regular activities.
 Remember that each person is individual in their healing process and some people may take more time than others to return to their normal functional level.